Should you cancel credit cards? Why would you cancel a credit card? How do you cancel a credit credit?

 Are sure that you will not use that particular credit card again?
 Then choosing to cancel a credit card, can in the right circumstances have a positive effect on your credit rating.

-The banks and other financial companies generally like to see that a customer does not have too much credit already available to them.
-The banks can see this, as a warning sign, in terms of customers who are more likely to get into difficulties in the future.
+The banks, and other credit card issuers, generally like to see that a customer does not have too much credit already available to them.
+The companies can see this, as a warning sign, in terms of customers who are more likely to get into difficulties in the future.

 If, for example you have a number of unused high limit credit cards, then cancelling these credit cards will reduce the overall amount of credit available to you.
 When you cancel these unused cards, it can then make it more likely that you will be approved for other credit cards, loans or a mortgage in the future.